Isaiah 39 – Showing Off the LORD’s Treasure

 2. (2) Hezekiah entertains the envoys from the king of Babylon.

 And Hezekiah was pleased with them, and showed them the house of his treasures—the silver and gold, the spices and precious ointment, and all his armory—all that was found among his treasures.
 There was nothing in his house or in all his dominion that Hezekiah did not show them.

 a.
 And Hezekiah was pleased with them: We can imagine that this was flattering for King Hezekiah.
 After all, Judah was a lowly nation with little power, and Babylon as a junior superpower.
 To receive this notice and recognition from the king of Babylon must have really made Hezekiah feel he was important.

 b.
-In gratitude, Hezekiah showed them the house of his treasures.
-We can imagine Hezekiah wanting to please these envoys from Babylon, and wanting to show them that they had good reason to be impressed with him and his kingdom.
-So he does everything he can to impress them, and shows them the very best riches of the royal household – and he showed them everything (There was nothing in his house or in all his dominion that Hezekiah did not show them).
+Showed them the house of his treasures: We can imagine Hezekiah wanting to please these envoys from Babylon and wanting to show them that they had good reason to be impressed with him and his kingdom.
+So, he did everything he could to impress them, and showed them the very best riches of the royal household – and he showed them everything.

 i.
 It was a genuine compliment for Hezekiah to receive this recognition from the king of Babylon.
 But Hezekiah received it wrongly, and let it go to his head.
 It is easy to get too puffed up when people compliment or recognize us, and to begin to take their praise – and ourselves – too seriously.